 Before you shop online, please email us at with your membership information and we will send your webstore discount code by return email.

-The Potter Violin Company Gift certificates or gift cards may not be refunded or redeemed for cash at any point after purchase.
-In addition, Gift certificates or gift cards will not be replaced if lost or stolen.
+Potter Violins gift cards may not be refunded or redeemed for cash at any point after purchase.
+In addition, gift cards will not be replaced if lost or stolen.